80purppp

-Nathan Oddoye, better known as 80purppp, is a Canadian rapper and songwriter from Edmonton.
+Nathan Oddoye, better known as 80purppp, is a Ghanaian-Canadian rapper and songwriter based in Edmonton.
 He is best known for his 2018 single "Hex".

-Oddoye took piano lessons as a child before being exposed to rap music in high school.
+Oddoye took piano lessons as a child, before being exposed to rap music in high school.
 He cites XXXTentacion as his biggest influence.
 In 2019, he released his debut album Violet High while still in high school.
-In 2022, he released the EPs If Anything, and Je Sais.
+In 2022, he released the EPs If Anything and Je Sais.